 - Winner of American Bar Association's 2006 National Moot Court Championship, previously won by Yale

 - Students in Free Enterprise (SIFE) team named SIFE USA Regional Champion

 - Two SBL alums serving as university presidents

 - Founder of the Asia Minor Research Center and the Seven Churches Network in Izmir, Turkey, Mark Wilson

 Regent hosts several national forums to address critical issues of the day.
 These signature events include the Clash of the Titans® debate, the Ronald Reagan Symposium and the Executive Leadership Series.
-These events draw nationally-known leaders, authors, CEOs and government officials such as Ehud Barak, Bob Dole, Al Gore, Newt Gingrich, Geraldine Ferraro, Mike Huckabee, Steve Forbes and others.
+These events draw nationally-known leaders, authors, CEOs and government officials such as Brian Mulroney, Bob Dole, Al Gore, Newt Gingrich, Geraldine Ferraro, Mike Huckabee, Steve Forbes and others.

 Regent University faculty members are graduates of Yale, Harvard, Duke, Johns Hopkins and other notable institutions.
 They are award-winning scholars and practitioners who endeavor to prepare individual students for excellence and success in their chosen fields.
 Regent students benefit from small class sizes and a high level of personal interaction with faculty members.

 - Ehud Barak, former Israeli Prime Minister